Is this England's best-ever Test attack as Stuart Broad closes in on 500 wickets?

 "In these conditions, with no reverse, a green outfield, lights on; Anderson, Broad, Woakes and Archer, [even] as a seasoned English-type batsman, you wouldn't want to play against those four."

-The West Indies batsmen will certainly, stubbornly be looking to deny that England attack over the next two days as they try to tie the series and retain the Wisden Trophy, while the weather may too come to their aid.
+The West Indies batsmen will certainly, stubbornly be looking to deny that England attack on the final day of the Test - their cause aided by a day four washout - as they try to tie the series and retain the Wisden Trophy.

-England's task may seem straightforward enough, with just eight wickets to get spaced out over two days and six sessions, but the forecast, for Monday in particular, is poor.

-If this is truly England's best-ever attack, they can prove it by leading the team to victory over the next two days.
-Their best chance of doing that would be by replicating those 25 first-innings overs up to tea on Saturday.
+But if this is truly England's best-ever attack, they can prove it by leading the team to victory on Tuesday.
+Their best chance of doing that would be by replicating those 25 first-innings overs up to tea on Saturday afternoon.

 They need Archer at his fiery best, bowling the type of vicious, surprise short ball right into the rib cage like the one that had a leaping John Campbell uncomfortably splicing to gully.